SITE MENU

 The capital of Jura is 8 miles from the ferry.
 It is probably the only place on the island you will find anywhere to eat or drink.
 The village is home to petrol pumps, post office, gift shop, church and the Jura Hotel which has its own web site full of local information.

-The general store is run by Stephen Martin and his wife who have produced an excellent web site which features photos and a map of the island.
-If you are going to Jura and need supplies arranging in advance, just let them know.
+The Jura Community Shop is run by the community.
+If you are going to Jura and need groceries/supplies arranging in advance, just let them know.

 Internet access is available at the Jura Service Point is next to the school in Craighouse.
 Open 10am - 1pm Monday to Friday.